About the Whole of Australian Government Occupation Coding Service

 Important context for model use

 The contextual assumption of the input text is that the text relates to and describes a job.
 The models can recognise a broad vocabulary, and will attempt to code all input text regardless of context, so users need to ensure a contextual fit between their input data and the coding task being undertaken.
+For example, if a person enters their job text as ‘prisoner’, the service assumes a context that the occupation to be coded works with prisoners in some way, and codes to ‘Correctional Officer’.
+Likewise, the input text ‘Student’ codes to ‘Student Services Adviser’.

-If a person describes two jobs in a single text response, the service will attempt to code the provided text to a best fit single occupation code at the most detailed level.
+If a person describes two jobs in a single text response, the service will attempt to code them to a best fit single occupation code at the most detailed level.
 This will reflect the training data and will depend on how many times the two jobs were present together in the training data.
 The service will default to whatever is most commonly found in the training data.

 Tips for getting the best predictions out of the Coding Service

-• The more specific the job title and task information sent to the coder, the better the quality of the predictions.
+• Quality in, quality out.
+When the input text is limited or vague, the model will produce a lower quality coding outcome.
+The more precise the job title and task information sent to the coder, the better the quality of the predictions.

 • Spell check your input text.
 The model has learned to handle common misspellings of certain words, however, the cleaner the input text, the better chance of getting a quality prediction.